-Send data extracted from documents to Make
+Send Data Extracted from Emails and PDFs to Make

 - How to send data extracted from documents to Make